-7.1 A. General Responses Applicable to Dairy Products and Margarine; Chicken, Turkey, Eggs and Broiler Hatching Eggs and Chicks; Beef and Veal; and Wheat, Barley and their products
+8.1 General Responses Applicable to Dairy Products and Margarine; Chicken, Turkey, Eggs and Broiler Hatching Eggs and Chicks; Beef and Veal; and Wheat, Barley and their products

 Note: Effective 1 January 1995 (or 1 August 1995, for wheat, barley and their products, butter, dry whey and cream), in compliance with its World Trade Organization (WTO) commitments, Canada converted its agricultural import controls to a system of tariff rate quotas (TRQs).
-Under these TRQs, imports within the TRQ level, i.e., within the access commitment, require a permit issued through either the Supply-Managed Trade Controls or the Non-Supply Managed Trade Controls division of Global Affairs Canada in order to benefit from the lower rate of duty.
+Under these TRQs, imports within the TRQ level, i.e. within the access commitment, require a permit issued through either the Supply-Managed Trade Controls or the Non-Supply Managed Trade Controls division of Global Affairs Canada in order to benefit from the lower rate of duty.
 Imports over the quota level, subject to higher rates of duty, may enter under a General Import Permit.
-For wheat, barley and their products, the TRQ is administered on a first-come, first-served basis.
+For margarine, wheat, barley and their products, the TRQ is administered on a first-come, first-served basis.
 All other TRQs require an allocation to be eligible to use the TRQ.

-Effective 8 September 2008, Canada implemented import controls for milk protein substances with a milk protein content of 85% or more by weight, calculated on the dry matter, that do not originate in a NAFTA country, Chile; Costa Rica; or Israel.
+Effective 8 September 2008, Canada implemented import controls for milk protein substances with a milk protein content of 85% or more by weight, calculated on the dry matter, that do not originate in a NAFTA country, Chile, Costa Rica, or Israel.
 Import controls were established to implement a change in Canada's WTO obligations subsequent to a re-negotiation of a tariff concession, outlined in Joint Letters, as concluded with New Zealand, Switzerland and the EC under GATT Article XXVIII.
-A TRQ for milk protein substances with a milk protein content of 85% or more by weight, calculated on the dry matter, that do not originate in a NAFTA country, Chile; Costa Rica; or Israel, was established effective 1 April 2009.
+A TRQ for milk protein substances with a milk protein content of 85 per cent or more by weight, calculated on the dry matter, that do not originate in a NAFTA country, Chile, Costa Rica, or Israel, was established effective 1 April 2009.
 Certification of these changes to Canada's Schedule V became effective 6 July 2011.

-Effective 21 September 2017, the date of the entry into force of the Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union, import controls for milk protein substances, beef and veal and wheat, barley and their products were amended to remove controls for such products originating from an EU country or other CETA beneficiaries.2 Consistent with its commitments, Canada also introduced two new bilateral cheese TRQs.
+Effective 21 September 2017, the date of the entry into force of the Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union, import controls for milk protein substances, beef and veal and wheat, barley and their products were amended to remove controls for such products originating from an EU country or other CETA beneficiaries.
+Consistent with its commitments, Canada also introduced two new bilateral cheese TROs.

 Effective 30 December 2018, the Comprehensive and Progressive agreement for Trans-Pacific Partnership (CPTPP) entered into force.
-Consistent with its commitments, Canada introduced 16 new plurilateral TRQs for dairy products and 4 for poultry products.
-Canada is implementing all CPTPP TRQs using interim allocation policies and expects to implement final allocation policies for the 2022 TRQ year.
+Consistent with its commitments, Canada introduced 16 new plurilateral TRQs for dairy products and four for poultry products.

 Effective 1 July 2020, the Canada-United States-Mexico Agreement (CUSMA) entered into force, replacing the NAFTA.
 Consistent with its commitments, Canada introduced 16 new bilateral TRQs with the United States: 14 for dairy and two for poultry and egg products.
-Canada is implementing all CUSMA TRQs using interim allocation policies and expects to implement final allocation policies for the 2022 TRQ year.